two-as-one/sub-domain-2/README.md

 - encounters should be balanced such that the player can complete multiple ones
 - player should have agency over all of their actions, with randomness sprinkled in to introduce an aspect of decision making

-## open questions

-- should orgasms be part of game mechanics at all?

 ## setting

 - a world of low magic but with high biodiversity